Adam Crosswhite: Attempted recapture

 During Crosswhite's absence, residents of Marshall began to arrive at his house, starting with Planter Morse, an African American, who threatened to fight to save the family from being abducted.
 When Crosswhite returned, Morse encouraged him to fight being abducted.
 More black people arrived, and they threatened the Kentuckians with bodily harm if they tried to take the Crosswhites from their home.

 The group grew to 100 black and white neighbors, or more than 150 people.
-Later in the morning, Charles T. Gorman, a successful banker in Marshall, and several other leading citizens arrived to support and help resolve the dispute.
+Later in the morning, Charles T. Gorham, a successful banker in Marshall, and several other leading citizens arrived to support and help resolve the dispute.
 Troutman was overwhelmed by the number of Marshall residents who prevented the Crosswhites from being abducted.
 They argued that Michigan was a free state under the Northwest Ordinance of 1787 and the state constitution.
 Some stated that it was the Crosswhites' God-given right to be free.

 Urged on, Crosswhite decided to have the sheriff arrest Troutman and the other Kentuckians for breaking into his house and causing a disturbance.
 Local attorney John Van Arman represented the Crosswhites, giving a "scathing arraignment of the defendants" for breaking down the door, brandishing weapons, and attempting to separate the youngest child from its family.
 The slave catchers were convicted and fined $100.
 Troutman was to be tried in a higher court.

 Francis Giltner decided that, since he could not recapture the Crosswhite family, he sued Marshall residents that had protected the Crosswhites, including Charles T. Gorham.
 Giltner filed for $4,500 in damages.
 The case Giltner v.
-Gorham et. al. was held at the U.S. Circuit Court of Michigan beginning on July 21, 1848.
+Gorham et al. was held at the U.S. Circuit Court of Michigan beginning on July 21, 1848.
 During the trial, Giltner's witnesses attested to the value of the Crosswhite family members.
 In October 1848, Crosswhite and his wife gave their depositions in Chatham.
 The trial was dismissed when the jurors could not agree.
 A second trial began on November 10 of that year, which resulted in fines of $1,925 and costs, but there was no award for the value of the Crosswhites.
-(Note: It was also said that Giltner was awarded $2,752 or $4,800 for the value of the people he enslaved.)
+(Note: It was also said that Giltner was awarded $2,752 or $4,800 for the value his slaves.)
 Abolitionists, including Zachariah Chandler and Alanson Sheley, paid a large portion of the fine.